pezhore/Proxmox-Home-Lab/docs/README.md

 There are additional systems in the mix:

 - ClusterHAT Raspberry Pi 4, with 4x Raspberry Pi Zero Ws - currently housing a four node Hashicorp Vault instance.
-- Raspbery Pi 4 running PiHole
+- Raspberry Pi 4 running PiHole
 - Dell Tower running Ubuntu Server - This will be decommissioned as the various services are migrated to the Proxmox cluster.